 San Pellegrino is a classic.
 This one has a hint of lemon flavor, which can help if you miss lemon-lime soda.
 There are also other delicious-sounding flavors like tangerine and wild strawberry and dark Morello cherry and pomegranate.
 Each can has zero calories and 50 milligrams of calcium.

 Another mainstay, Perrier is a great-tasting carbonated alternative to soda.
-We like grapefruit the best, but there's also lime, peach, strawberry, watermelon, and orange.
+We like lime the best, but there's also grapefruit, peach, strawberry, watermelon, and orange.
 One can has zero calories and zero sugars.

 Olipop is another new favorite with our editors.
 The sparkling tonic contains ingredients that experts believe can support digestion and gut health.
 Some ingredients you'll find are marshmallow root, which herbalists believe can relieve mild digestive discomfort; Nopal cactus, which is high in fiber, antioxidants, and carotenoids; and Kudzu root, which acts as a prebiotic.
 This drink contains a lot more ingredients than the seltzers and has 30 calories and two grams of sugar per can.